nicolenewhouse3/clean-code/CLEAN-CODE.md

         a2[i] = a1[i]
 ```

 ### 1.3.
-Avoid Disinformation
+Avoid Misleading or Ambiguous Names
-- Avoid misleading names or words with established meanings that don’t align with your intent.
+- Avoid names that mislead or suggest a meaning different from their intent.
-- Ensure names clearly differentiate between similar concepts.
 ```python
 # Good
 account_group = [account1, account2]